Welcome to Parkside

 We are a GP training practice and carry out research in conjunction with the Royal Berkshire Hospital and the Universities of Oxford and Southampton.

-We provide a high quality service and achieved 430 out of a possible 435 points on the governments Quality and Outcomes Framework (QOF) in 2016/2017.
+We provide a high quality service on the governments Quality and Outcomes Framework (QOF) in 2017/2018.

-We offer a wide range of appointments throughout the day with doctors, nurses and community staff, as well as a variety of other services.
+We offer a wide range of appointments throughout the day with doctors, nurses, healthcare assistants, pharmacist, physicians associate as well as a variety of other NHS services.

 Please note that we offer online booking, pre-bookable appointments of up to 6 weeks in advance and book on the day for patients needing an appointment that day.